enoche/SelfCF/README.md

 ## ACK:
-We would like to give thanks to the following repo:
+We would like to give thanks to the following repos:
 [RecBole](https://github.com/RUCAIBox/RecBole)
 [BUIR](https://github.com/donalee/BUIR)